Mixed Sample Augmentation for Online Distillation: Methods

 We adopt data distortion with different random seeds for raw images separately to each network, which targets to enhance the invariance against perturbations in the data domain \cite{kdcl}.
 We denote the batch of augmented images associated with $j$-th network as $\mathcal{B}^j = \{\textbf{x}_i^j,y_i\}_{i=1}^n$, where $n$ writes for the batch size, and the superscript $j$ is omitted for $y_i$ as all versions of distorted batches share the identical ground truth labels.
 Subsequently, in our Cut\textsuperscript{n}Mix, the mixed training sample and the label are generated as follows:

-Here, we employ multiple independent binary masks for each network, which is generated from the same beta distribution, to increase the degree of data distortion.
-Thus, the peer networks can benefit from a strong regularization effect.

-Each binary masks $\textbf{M}^j$ indicating where to drop out and fill in from two images follows the previous sampling strategy in \cite{cutmix}.
-Notably, we impose a addition constraint on the combination ratio as follows
+Each binary masks $\textbf{M}^j$ indicates where to drop out and fill in from two images following the previous sampling strategy in \cite{cutmix}.
+Notably, we impose an additional constraint on the combination ratio as follows

 where $\lambda$ is sampled from beta distribution $Beta(1,1)$.
-Eq.\eqref{eq:constraint} guarantees a valid online distillation process, since each network is trained with identical series of groundtruth.
+Eq.\eqref{eq:constraint} guarantees a valid online distillation process, since each network is trained with identical series of ground truths.